-The actual final distribution on the Securities is likely to be made earlier, and could be made significantly earlier, than their Final Distribution Date because (i) the rate of distributions on the Securities will be affected by the actual rate of payment (including prepayments) of principal on the related underlying Mortgage Loans and (ii) some of the related Mortgage Loans have stated maturities prior to the weighted average remaining term to maturity of the Mortgage Loans presented in the Offering Circular Supplement and may have interest rates lower than the weighted average mortgage rate of the Mortgage Loans presented in the Offering Circular Supplement.
+The Offering Circular Supplement for each Series will contain a table setting forth (i) the weighted average life of each related Class of Securities and (ii) the percentage of the initial Class Principal Balance (or Class National Balance) of each related Class of Securities that would be outstanding on specified Distribution Dates for the related Series, in each case, based on the assumption that prepayments on the related Mortgage Loans are made at specified constant rates and based on such other assumptions as may be specified in such Offering Circular Supplement.
+The actual final distribution on the Securities is likely to be made earlier, and could be made significantly earlier, than their Final Distribution Date because (i) the rate of distributions on the Securities will be affected by the actual rate of payment (including prepayments) of principal on the related Mortgage Loans and (ii) some of the related Mortgage Loans have stated maturities prior to the weighted average remaining term to maturity of the Mortgage Loans presented in the Offering Circular Supplement and may have interest rates lower than the weighted average mortgage rate of the Mortgage Loans presented in the Offering Circular Supplement.
 However, there can be no assurance that the final distribution of principal of any Series will be earlier than the Final Distribution Date specified for such Series in the related Offering Circular Supplement.